This beautiful 1940s-50s train station boasts 16 platforms and sits across the lagoon, right on the Grand Canal.

 Although the islands of Venice are car-free, they're not entirely inaccessible.
 Trains carry passengers across the lagoon to Venice's Santa Lucia train station, right on the Grand Canal.
 The station, built in the 1940s and 1950s, required the demolition of the Church of Santa Lucia, which is where the station gets its name.

-There are only 16 tracks at Venezia Santa Lucia, but the popularity of Venice as a day-trip destination means that the station sees roughly 82,000 people pass through every day.
+There are only 16 tracks at Venezia Santa Lucia, but the popularity of Venice as a day-trip destination means that the station sees roughly 82,000 people pass through it every day.
 There is daily service to cities throughout Italy, as well as major cities elsewhere in Europe.

 As mentioned, the station opens onto the Grand Canal, and it's in Venice's Cannaregio district.
-The Ponte dei Scalzi bridge is close to the station entrance and crosses the Grand Canal to the Santa Croce district, and the Ponte della Costituzione connects the station with the Piazzale Roma parking lot and cruise terminal.
+The Ponte dei Scalzi bridge is close to the station's entrance and crosses the Grand Canal to the Santa Croce district, and the Ponte della Costituzione connects the station with the Piazzale Roma parking lot and cruise terminal.
 There is also a vaporetto (water bus) stop right in front of the station.

 Hotels in Venice

 Check out our deals on some of the best tours in Venice, the floating city of love.

 Live like royalty when you stay at the elegant and refined Ca’ Sagredo hotel; every part of the hotel evokes opulence.
 Don't miss the splendid terrace overlooking the Grand Canal and the Rialto markets.Book Here >>